The Problem With Leaving Profits In Your Company

 Managing cash can be tricky, not enough and you go out of business and too much there is a lost income earning opportunity.
 As a guide, the gold standard is to have access to enough working capital (sum of your cash at bank and trade debtors) to cover 3 months’ operating expenses should you not earn a cent from trading.
 However I would still recommend having a talk to your accountant and financial planner to ensure that you are making the best use of your cash and that it is protected from hostile creditors.
 If you find yourself in the situation where you need to lend money back into the company, do so by securing the loan.
 By doing this you make sure that you get repaid first should something go wrong.

-This blog post was written in March 2021 and is in accordance with all tax rates and legislation applicable at that time.
+This blog post was updated in July 2024 and is in accordance with all tax rates and legislation applicable at that time.

 If you would like specific advice tailored to your business and circumstances, Accounting Heart offers affordable service packages where you can work with Sonia one-on-one to help you get your business where you want it to be.
 Book your FREE Discovery Call to find out more.